joewiz/enrich/snippets/consolidated-directions.md

         xquery version "3.1";

         let $start := max(collection('/db/apps/visits/data')//id[. ne ''])
-        for $visit at $count in doc('/db/temp/2010-new.xml')//visit
+        for $visit at $count in doc('/db/visits-2016.xml')//visit
         let $id := update value $visit/id with $start + $count return $visit
         ```

-1. Open the resulting temporary document and copy/paste all but the root element of the document into the destination file
+1. Open the resulting temporary document and copy/paste all but the root element of the document into the destination file, e.g., `/db/apps/travels/president-travels/obama-barack.xml`
 1. Upload the file to localhost and preview the results
 1. When the file is confirmed to look good, upload it to hsg and commit it to GitHub